10 things on the Bundesliga

 Watch: Every single one of Lewandowski’s Bundesliga goals

 Such scoring prowess perhaps makes it little surprise that the Bundesliga often boasts the best goals-per-game rate among Europe's top five leagues.

 In the 2021/22 season, for example, the Bundesliga saw the most goals per game across Europe's top divisions.
 Germany's 306 top-flight fixtures produced a total of 954 goals at a rate of 3.12 per match.
 No other league broke the three-goal mark.
 Serie A ranked second (2.87) followed by the Premier League (2.82), Ligue 1 (2.81) and La Liga (2.50).
 That marked the fourth time in the last five seasons that the Bundesliga produced the most goals per game across Europe's top divisions.

 In fact, no Bundesliga season has ever finished with an average below 2.58, which it did in 1989/90.
 The most goal-filled campaign in history saw 3.58 per match in 1983/84, while the rate at the halfway stage of 2019/20 was up at 3.25 per game.

 With all this talk of scoring goals, what about the players stopping them?
 Despite such a high rate of netting, Bundesliga goalkeepers have consistently shone at the back.
-No league boasts more winners of the IFFHS World's Best Goalkeeper award than the Bundesliga (eight), while Bayern are the club with the most recipients (also eight) since Jean-Marie Pfaff claimed the inaugural award for them in 1987.
+No league boasts more winners of the IFFHS World's Best Goalkeeper award than the Bundesliga (nine), while Bayern are the club with the most recipients (also nine) since Jean-Marie Pfaff claimed the inaugural award for them in 1987.